 Sweep: Household chores?
 Do them.
 Get yourself a broom and sweep.
 It not only changes the energy, you connect with the earth, and get some cleaning done.

-Shielding: One of the first things I learned from the Asheville Village Witch Byron Ballard was how to shield.
+Shielding: Imagine shields surrounding you, whether it be clear, mirrored, jewel-like or opaque.
 With a snap of my fingers, I can immediately create shields of the most beautiful gemstones around me: ruby, diamond, emerald, sapphire.
 Through the years, it has evolved into giant redwood trees that grow and surround me immediately, and I can almost smell the faint pine scent.
 Practice this technique until you can literally do it with a snap of the fingers.
 Some imagine bright light projecting outward, or a rainbow of colors.
 Discover what makes you feel shielded and create it.
+One small caveat: make sure the top of your shields stay open, otherwise you have created a container.

 Go to the bathroom: All moms know this trick.
 Go to the bathroom and hide.
 Seriously.
 It’s where you are left alone, you can ground, center, breathe, talk to yourself in the mirror, run water for its soothing sound, check your phone, stare at the pretty Instagram photos, and more.

 Mantra: When I get particularly stressed, I will come up with a quick mantra that I can say over and over again.
 One of my favorites is a shortened version of: All shall be well, and all manner of things shall be well Julian of Norwich wrote this, and it serves me well (see what I did there?).
-She wrote the earliest surviving book to be written by a woman, Revelations of a Divine Love.
 I’ve shortened it to “all will be well”, or sometimes I quote comforting song lyrics over and over as a mantra.
 Pick a few to have in your arsenal.

 Find your Happy Place: Whatever that place is, form a picture in your mind.
 Go there when you need to ground and center.
 It can be a mythical place, a place from your childhood, or a place where you would like to go.